GSI-Fing-Udelar/tectonic/docs/cheatsheet.md

-# Tectonic: An Academic Cyberrange
+# Tectonic: An Academic Cyber Range
 ## Cheatsheet
 Tectonic is a cyber range designed to provide realistic cybersecurity scenarios for education and training through the deployment of